OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-05-18-setup-schul-cloud-client-and-sever-under-windows.md

 ## Start the Server

-Make sure that the database is runnning.
+Make sure that the database is running.
 Now, you can start the server.

 ```